Bjoux2/DeepDTIs_DBN/README.md

 The Deep belief net (DBN) code was rewritten from www.deeplearning.net

-The code in code_sklearn-like was recomended, the usage of the DBN here is similar to sklean:
+The code in code_sklearn-like was recommended, the usage of the DBN here is similar to sklean:

 # pseudo-example: